Topic 3 Applications of Derivatives

 Solution.

-Suppose the length of a side of a square corner to be removed is xx inches.
+Suppose the length of a side of a square corner to be removed is inches.

 Picture of a cardboard with four square conners highlighted